| Program Search |

 |||||||||||||||||||||||

-Students should carefully note what costs need to be paid to Purdue University or to an outside agency and what costs need to be paid after arrival at the overseas study location.
+Students pursuing program participation accept financial responsibility.
+Purdue will take measures to mitigate financial risks, although will not be liable for loss.
+Students should carefully note what costs need to be paid to Purdue University or to a co-sponsor or agency, and what costs need to be paid at the overseas study location.
 This will vary by program.
-The program fee includes the cost of housing and excursions.
+The program fee covers tuition, industrial and cultural visits, and residence hall accommodation for the duration of the five-week program.
+The cost of meals is not included but students will have access to the dining halls and meal plans.
 Costs for this program are estimated and subject to change.
-The cost figures listed below are for: Summer 2009
+The cost figures listed below are for: Summer 2018

 |